WenhanKong/Minesweepers/docs/status.md

 ---

 ## Project Summary
-The goal of this project is to design and train a Artificial Intelligence Agent that can play the game Minesweeper in Minecraft with higher accuracy.
+It's a minesweeper solver!
+It can solve any board, with any size, and exactly compute every cell's chance of being a mine.
+It achieves this through advanced combinatorial and probability analysis with artificial intelligence.
 The project will use random search as the baseline algorithm, naive search as the intermediate algorithm and Q-Learning as the advancing algorithm.

 Board With Cover             |  Board Without Cover :-------------------------:|:-------------------------: